laurakcleve/terrain-blog/content/unpublished/stone-pillars/index.md

 ![all-textured](all-textured.jpg)

 Something I didn't do on the first test pillar was run something through the core from top to bottom, so it doesn't snap in half.
-Toothpicks were too short, and I had some wooden dowels that were too thick, but I found that a kitchen skewer was a pretty good thickness, and I didn't have to make any holes beforehand.
+I found that a kitchen skewer was a pretty good thickness, and I didn't have to make any holes beforehand.

 ![skewering-method](skewering-method.jpg)